 • Responsible health AI — Safety frameworks for AI systems in clinical contexts: evaluation methodology, failure mode analysis, post-deployment monitoring, and the unsolved problem of building systems that inform without creating harm.

-• Multimodal health sensing — Integrating voice, physiological signals, movement, and sleep architecture from wearables and ambient sensors for continuous, passive health monitoring.
+• Multimodal, ambient health sensing — Integrating voice, physiological signals, gait, sleep architecture, and facial micro-expressions from wearables and ambient sensors for continuous, passive health monitoring.

 • Decentralized clinical trials — Remote monitoring and digital endpoints that bring trials to patients rather than patients to sites.